adrian-soch/cam_lidar_framework/data_tools/README.md

 To quickly rifgure out the parameters of a cuboid object in the 3D pointcloud space, run `roi_visualizer_node.py`.
 Then use `rqt_gui` and the `Parameter Reconfigure` tab to make change the poaranters and see live updates in Rviz to the cuboid object.

-This is mainly used for determining the paramters to the `crop box` object in the lidar_pipeline.
+This is mainly used for determining the paramters to the `crop box` object in the trad_lidar_detector.